louis-young/react-typescript-tooling-automation-template/readme.md

 A React template with TypeScript and developer tooling.

-- React with TypeScript with strong typing via static code analysis to improve developer experience and shorten feedback loops.
+- React with TypeScript to improve developer experience, shorten feedback loops and to help prevent runtime errors.
-- Tailwind to increase styling velocity and manage CSS at scale.
+- Tailwind to style elements quickly and efficiently.
 - Unit and integration tests with coverage reports and configurable thresholds via Jest to help prevent regressions and increase confidence, with React Testing Library to help prevent testing implementation details.
 - Linting for JavaScript and TypeScript files via ESLint to find and fix problems quickly via static code analysis, with configurable rules.
 - Linting for the filesystem via LSLint to enforce consistency in file and folder names, with configurable rules.
-- Opinionated formatting for an array of file types via Prettier to enforce consistency in code style, with configurable rules.
+- Opinionated formatting for an array of file types via Prettier to enforce consistency, with configurable rules.
 - Pre-commit hooks via Husky to automatically enforce standards and shorten feedback loops, with configurable steps.
-- Automated dependency updates via Dependabot to keep dependencies secure and up to date, with configurable rules.
+- Automated dependency updates via Dependabot to keep dependencies up to date, with configurable rules.
 - Continuous Integration via GitHub actions with type checking, formatting, linting, testing and more, with configurable steps.
-- Continuous Deployment via GitHub actions to Amazon S3, in my instance to an S3 bucket behind a CloudFront distribution through Route 53.
+- Continuous Deployment via GitHub actions to Amazon S3, in this example to an S3 bucket distributed by a CloudFront distribution.

 ---

-## Available Scripts
+## Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the application in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run typecheck`